OpenEvalProject/evals/manuscripts/elife-14199/v2/manuscript.md

 Taken together, these data imply that deficiency of MeCP2 in glutamatergic neurons underlies altered anxiety-like behaviors, tremor, and impaired acoustic startle response.
 This hypothesis receives further support from the failure of restoring MeCP2 expression solely in GABA-expressing neurons to rescue most of these features on a null background (see companion paper Ure et al., 2016).

-## Deletion of MeCP2 in glutamatergic neurons leads to ataxia but spares social interaction deficits and repetitive behaviors
+### Deletion of MeCP2 in glutamatergic neurons leads to ataxia but spares social interaction deficits and repetitive behaviors

 Despite the tight correspondence between the CKO and male C-rescue mice in anxiety, tremor, and acoustic startle response, not all behaviors in the two lines were complementary.
-For instance, the 6-week-old CKO mice, C-rescue, and stop-null mice all exhibited ataxia, as indicated by a shorter latency to fall from the accelerating rotarod (
+For instance, the 6-week-old CKO mice, C-rescue, and stop-null mice all exhibited ataxia, as indicated by a shorter latency to fall from the accelerating rotarod (Figure 6A and B).
+It is understandable that glutamatergic neurons would be necessary but not sufficient to ensure motor coordination, given that multiple neural populations and glia cells are necessary to keep the circuit intact.
+Strikingly, restoration of MeCP2 only in glutamatergic neurons affected behaviors that did not appear as deficits in the CKO mice but did develop in the stop-null mice, such as social interaction and repetitive behaviors.
+The CKO mice showed normal interest in familiar and non-familiar partners in the partition test of social behavior (Figure 6C), based on the time they spent interacting with partners, and they displayed no repetitive behaviors on the hole-board assay (Figure 6E).
+The stop-null mice, however, showed increased interest in partners and repetitive behavior, both of which were normalized to WT level in the male C-rescue mice (Figure 6D and F).
+It is possible that the rescue of social behavior and stereotypies results from compensatory mechanisms elicited by re-expression of MeCP2 in excitatory neurons.

 ![Figure 6.](https://cdn.elifesciences.org/articles/14199/elife-14199-fig6-v2.jpg)

 **Figure 6.:** (A–B) Latency to fall from the accelerating rotarod plotted as a function of trial (A, n = 15–17; B, n = 9–14).
 (C–D) Average time that mice spent interacting with partners when they were housed with a familiar mouse (Fam1), a novel mouse (Novel), and the same familiar mouse (Fam2) again in the partition test (C, n = 10–16; D, n = 13–15).
 (E–F) Number of holes explored with ≥2 sequential nose-pokes during the 10 min hole-board assay (E, n = 10–14; F, n = 11–13).
-Data are presented as mean ± SEM. *p<0.05; **p<0.01; ***p<0.001; n.s., not significant; by one-way or two-way ANOVA.DOI: http://dx.doi.org/10.7554/eLife.14199.015
+Data are presented as mean ± SEM. *p<0.05; **p<0.01; ***p<0.001; n.s., not significant; by one-way or two-way ANOVA.

-## Restoration of MeCP2 in glutamatergic neurons in female Mecp2-heterozygous mice rescues many RTT-like features
+### Restoration of MeCP2 in glutamatergic neurons in female Mecp2-heterozygous mice rescues many RTT-like features

 Our behavioral characterization of male C-rescue mice suggests that there is a benefit from restoring glutamatergic function in RTT mouse models, especially on longevity, obesity, anxiety-like behaviors, tremor, repetitive behaviors, and social interaction.
 The male mice are not the best model to study rescue effects, however, because most RTT patients are females with mosaic expression of MeCP2 due to random X chromosome inactivation.
 Female Mecp2-heterozygous mice are thus a more clinically relevant model for studying the effects of restoring MeCP2 only in glutamatergic neurons.
 We characterized the female F1 generation from the Mecp2LSL/+ and Vglut2-Cre+/- mating.
 In these F1 females, Mecp2LSL/+ (referred as 'stop-het') functionally corresponds to Mecp2+/- and Mecp2LSL/+;Vglut2-Cre+/- is the female C-rescue.

-Stop-het mice were significantly overweight by 9 weeks of age, while female C-rescue mice, like the male C-rescue, gained much less weight by 10 weeks of age than controls (
+Stop-het mice were significantly overweight by 9 weeks of age, while female C-rescue mice, like the male C-rescue, gained much less weight by 10 weeks of age than controls (Figure 7A).
+Similar to Mecp2-null mice, the stop-het mice at 10 weeks of age displayed reduced anxiety in the elevated plus maze (Figure 7B), and impaired acoustic startle response (Figure 7C).
+Unlike the stop-null mice, the stop-het mice were responsive to acoustic stimulus, so we were able to further analyze the pre-pulse inhibition (PPI).
+The stop-het mice showed increased inhibition at 78 and 82 dB pre-pulses (Figure 7D).
+Female C-rescue mice performed similarly to controls in all these assays (Figure 7B–D).

 ![Figure 7.](https://cdn.elifesciences.org/articles/14199/elife-14199-fig7-v2.jpg)

-**Figure 7.:** Mecp2 in glutamatergic neurons in stop-het mice rescued RTT-like features.(A) Plot of weight as a function of age (n = 16). '*' indicates a statistically significant difference between stop-het and all other genotypes, while '#' indicates a statistically significant difference between female C-rescue and controls.
+**Figure 7.:** (A) Plot of weight as a function of age (n = 16). '*' indicates a statistically significant difference between stop-het and all other genotypes, while '#' indicates a statistically significant difference between female C-rescue and controls.
 (B) Average time spent in the open arms of the elevated plus maze (n = 16–18).
 (C) Mean of response to the 120 dB stimulus (n = 16–18).
 (D) Pre-pulse inhibition at 74 dB, 78 dB and 82 dB pre-pulses (n = 16–18).
 (E) Latency to fall from the accelerating rotarod is plotted as a function of trial (n = 15–16).
 (F) Average number of footfalls normalized by distance traveled during the 10 min foot-slip assay (n = 15–16).
 (G) Percentage of mice displayed tremor at 30 weeks of age (n = 20–28).
-Data are presented as mean ± SEM. *, # p<0.05; **p<0.01; ***p<0.001; ****p<0.0001; by one-way or two-way ANOVA.DOI: http://dx.doi.org/10.7554/eLife.14199.016
+Data are presented as mean ± SEM. *, # p<0.05; **p<0.01; ***p<0.001; ****p<0.0001; by one-way or two-way ANOVA.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/14199/elife-14199-fig7-figsupp1-v2.jpg)

 **Figure 7—figure supplement 1.:** (A) Total distance traveled in the open field assay (n = 15–16).
 (B) Mean time spent in the open arms of the elevated plus maze (n = 15–16).
 (C) Average response to the 120 dB stimulus (n = 15–16).
 (D) Percentage of inhibition in response to three pre-pulses (n = 15–16).
-Data are presented as mean ± SEM. *p<0.05; **p<0.01; ***p<0.001; ****p<0.0001; n.s., not significant; by one-way or two-way ANOVA.DOI: http://dx.doi.org/10.7554/eLife.14199.017
+Data are presented as mean ± SEM. *p<0.05; **p<0.01; ***p<0.001; ****p<0.0001; n.s., not significant; by one-way or two-way ANOVA.

 We then characterized 30-week-old animals to see if the improvements in certain features in female C-rescue mice persisted.
 All animals still displayed similar locomotor activity at 30 weeks of age (Figure 7—figure supplement 1A).
 Anxiety-like behaviors in stop-het mice at this age were not obvious (Figure 7—figure supplement 1B).
 Correction of impaired acoustic startle response and increased PPI were maintained in female C-rescue mice at 30 weeks of age (Figure 7—figure supplement 1C and D).
 Unexpectedly, in contrast to the male C-rescue mice, female C-rescue mice showed alleviation of ataxia in their significantly longer latency to fall compared to stop-het mice in the rotarod assay (Figure 7E).
 This improvement was further confirmed by fewer footfalls in the footslip assay (Figure 7F), which assesses motor coordination independent of body weight.
 In addition, at 30 weeks of age only one out of 28 (3.6%) female C-rescue mice displayed tremor, in contrast to the ~50% stop-het mice that showed tremor (Figure 7G).
 Taken together, our data indicate that restoration of MeCP2 function in glutamatergic neurons in a female heterozygous background rescues many RTT-like features.